History of red: In the 20th and 21st centuries

-In the 20th century, red was the color of Revolution; it was the color of the Bolshevik Revolution in 1917 and of the Chinese Revolution of 1949, and later of the Cultural Revolution.
+In the 20th century, red was the color of Revolution; it was the color of the Bolshevik Revolution in 1917 and of the Chinese Communist Revolution, and later of the Cultural Revolution.
 Red was the color of communist parties from Eastern Europe to Cuba to Vietnam.

 In the late 19th and early 20th century, the German chemical industry invented two new synthetic red pigments: cadmium red, which was the color of natural vermilion, and mars red, which was a synthetic red ochre, the color of the very first natural red pigment.

 The French painter Henri Matisse (1869–1954) was one of the first prominent painters to use the new cadmium red.
 He even tried, without success, to persuade the older and more traditional Renoir, his neighbor in the south of France, to switch from vermilion to cadmium red.

 Matisse was also one of the first 20th-century artists to make color the central element of the painting, chosen to evoke emotions.
 "A certain blue penetrates your soul", he wrote.
 "A certain red affects your blood pressure."
 He also was familiar with the way that complementary colors, such as red and green, strengthened each other when they were placed next to each other.
 He wrote, "My choice of colors is not based on scientific theory; it is based on observation, upon feelings, upon the real nature of each experience ...
 I just try to find a color which corresponds to my feelings."

 Later in the century, the American artist Mark Rothko (1903–70) also used red, in even simpler form, in blocks of dark, somber color on large canvases, to inspire deep emotions.
 Rothko observed that color was "only an instrument;" his interest was "in expressing human emotions tragedy, ecstasy, doom, and so on."

 Rothko also began using the new synthetic pigments, but not always with happy results.
 In 1962 he donated to Harvard University a series of large murals of the Passion of Christ whose predominant colors were dark pink and deep crimson.
 He mixed mostly traditional colors to make the pink and crimson; synthetic ultramarine, cerulean blue, and titanium white, but he also used two new organic reds, Naphtol and Lithol.
 The Naphtol did well, but the Lithol slowly changed color when exposed to light.
 Within five years the deep pinks and reds had begun to turn light blue, and by 1979 the paintings were ruined and had to be taken down.